Understanding Wage and Hour Laws

 Exempt vs. Non-exempt Employees in California: Understanding the Difference

-Types of Exempt Roles:
+Common Exempt Employee Roles:

 - Executive or managerial positions.